TheoGreg/BirdClassification/README.md

 ![alt text](https://github.com/TheoGreg/BirdClassification/blob/main/results/FasterRCNN_cropping.png)

 The model is a form of majority voting between Resnext, Resnet, VGG, Densenet and Efficientnet classificators.
-This Reliable Majority Voting (RMV) method was mainly used to enhance robustness.
+Reliable Majority Voting (RMV) method was mainly used to enhance robustness thanks to an ensemble model.
+The concept is a voting system between classificators whose votes are weighted by their train accuracy on their predicted classes.

 ![alt text](https://github.com/TheoGreg/BirdClassification/blob/main/results/model_validation_accuracy.png)